sftcd/openssl/doc/designs/ech-api.md

 ```

 Clients that need fine control over which ECHConfig (from those available) will
-be used can query the SSL connection and down-select to one of those, e.g.,
+be used, can query the SSL connection, retrieving information about the set of
+ECHConfig values available, and then, if desired, down-select to one of those,
-based on the ``public_name`` that will be used.
-This could help a client that
+e.g., based on the ``public_name`` that will be used.
+This would enable a
-selects the server address to use based on IP address hints that can also be
+client that selects the server address to use based on IP address hints that
-present in an HTTPS/SCVB resource record.
+can also be present in an HTTPS/SCVB resource record to ensure that the correct
+matching ECHConfig is used.
+The information is presented to the client using
+the ``OSSL_ECH_INFO`` type, which provides a simplified view of ECHConfig data,
+but where each element of an array corresponds to exactly one ECH public value
+and set of names.

 ```c
 /*